IvanBakhmutov/REW-EQ-CopyPaste-Assistant/README.md

 it will run powerhsell process and run the script.
 Otherwise you can run .ps1 file directly, it is up to you.

-Thanks for Denis GD the ideas and collaboration!
+Thanks for Denis GS the ideas and collaboration!